Archive for the ‘Vitamin B12’ Category

 Vitamin B12 is a key contributor in your body to the formation of cells, especially in helping make healthy red blood cells and important parts of your nerve cells.
 Vitamin B-12 is typically called the energy vitamin, because many people that take B12 shots and/or B12 supplements feel an extra burst of energy shortly thereafter.

 Vitamin B12 is a key contributor in your body to the formation of cells, especially in helping make healthy red blood cells and important parts of your nerve cells.
 The benefits of taking vitamin b12 supplements far outweighs the lack thereof.
+It’s quite possible that stress, exercise and vitamin b12 may all be related to one another.

 In his latest Wellness Report, Brazos Minshew, TriVita’s Chief science Officer explains how stress, energy and exercise relate to one another.
 The complete report is posted below.
 Please read and enjoy!